 Scanning & Linking

-Library staff can assist you with using the Library’s scanners to scan a book chapter, article, or other item that is not available digitally, but you need to be aware of copyright guidelines and Fair Use doctrine.
-Faculty are responsible for the content they post in Moodle.
+Library staff can assist you with using the Library’s scanners to scan a book chapter, article, or other items that are not available digitally, but faculty members are responsible for the content they post in Moodle—both in terms of copyright guidelines and Fair Use doctrine as well as the accessibility of the files they provide.
+If you must upload a PDF, be sure it has optical character recognition at a base level and headings/tags if it is a longer document.

 - No more than 20% of a work may be scanned and posted without permission (even for educational use).
 This means that you should not be scanning entire books, plays or other works

 - If more than 20% of the work is necessary, we recommend that you place the entire book on physical library reserve even if you are only using a chapter or section of it

 - Scan to PDF, DOC (Microsoft Word), JPEG, or TIFF file formats

 - Email the file to your Purchase email account or save it to a USB flash drive (but if you are doing more than 2 pages, use a USB—it’ll be faster and safer)

 - Once the file is saved, you can then upload the file for your students on Moodle